lolici123/ScriptsAndCommands/README.md

 * vi and vim - In the program hiting ESC then `:sh` will bring up a shell
 * less - Run less on a file then tyep `! /bin/bash` to get a shell
+* more - Same as less
 * Python and other scrypting engines - create your own shell.
    * Python - sudo python -c 'import pty;pty.spawn("/bin/bash")'
+* Anything that uses less or more as a pager - (systemctl status, man, etc

 ### Usefull Windows commands